Diana Furchtgott-Roth

-Diana Furchtgott-Roth (born 1958) is an economist who is adjunct professor of economics at George Washington University and a columnist for Forbes.com and Tax Notes.
-She served as Deputy Assistant Secretary for Research and Technology at the United States Department of Transportation during the Trump Administration.
+Diana Furchtgott-Roth (born 1958) is an American economist who is adjunct professor of economics at George Washington University and a columnist.
+She served as Deputy Assistant Secretary for Research and Technology at the United States Department of Transportation during the first Trump administration.
 She previously served as Acting Assistant Secretary for Economic Policy at the U.S. Department of the Treasury.

-Before joining the Trump Administration, Furchtgott-Roth served as a senior fellow and director of Economics21 at the Manhattan Institute for Policy Research.
+Prior to joining the Trump Administration, Furchtgott-Roth served as a senior fellow and director of Economics21 at the Manhattan Institute for Policy Research.
 She was nominated by President Donald Trump to become Assistant Secretary of Transportation for Research and Technology.
 On January 3, 2021, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 Furchtgott-Roth was previously the chief economist of the United States Department of Labor, chief of staff of the President's Council of Economic Advisers, deputy executive director of the United States Domestic Policy Council, and junior staff economist at the Council of Economic Advisers.

-A former columnist for MarketWatch, she has authored seven books.
+A former columnist for MarketWatch and Tax Notes, she has authored seven books.

-Education and career
+Early life and education

 Diana Roth was born to Ellen and Gabriel Roth in England in 1958.
-Her family moved to America in 1967.
+Her family moved to the United States in 1967.
 Her father was an economist at the World Bank."Profile: Gabriel Roth", Independent Institute.
 Accessed 25 December 2022.
 They lived in Chevy Chase, Maryland.
-After receiving a B.A. from Swarthmore College, Roth returned to England and earned a M.Phil. in economics at Oxford University.
+After receiving a B.A. from Swarthmore College in Swarthmore, Pennsylvania, Roth returned to England, where she earned a M.Phil. in economics from the University of Oxford.

+Career

 Furchtgott-Roth was an economist on the staff of President Ronald Reagan's Council of Economic Advisers in 1986–87.
 From 1991 to 1993, she was deputy executive director of the White House Domestic Policy Council and associate director of the State Department's Office of Policy Planning under President George H. W. Bush.
 From 1993 to 2001, she was a resident fellow and assistant to the president at the American Enterprise Institute.
 In 2001–02, Furchtgott-Roth was the chief of staff of President George W. Bush's Council of Economic Advisers, and from 2003 to 2005, she was chief economist at the United States Department of Labor.
 From 2005 to 2011, she was a senior fellow at the Hudson Institute.
-Furchtgott-Roth is currently an adjunct professor at George Washington University.
-Her book Disinherited: How Washington Is Betraying America's Young, coauthored with Jared Meyer, received the 2016 Sir Antony Fisher International Memorial Award.
+As of 2017, Furchtgott-Roth was an adjunct professor at George Washington University.
+Her book, Disinherited: How Washington Is Betraying America's Young, coauthored with Jared Meyer, received the 2016 Sir Antony Fisher International Memorial Award from the Atlas Network, a network of free market think tanks.

+In 2022, she was named Director of New Center for Energy, Climate, and Environment at The Heritage Foundation.
+She authored the chapter "Department of Transportation" for the foundation's ninth edition of the Mandate for Leadership, which provides the policy agenda for Project 2025.